alfonsrv/impf-botpy/docs/ALERTS.md

 ZULIP_TOPIC: str = 'General'
 ```

-7. Download the Zulip smartphone app, login and test your bot using `python main.py --alerts`.
-If you should not get any
+7. Download the Zulip smartphone app, login and test your bot using `python main.py --alerts` / `python3 main.py --alerts`.
-   notification, check if your phone allows Zulip to send notifications and in-app if you enabled notifications for
+   If you should not get anynotification, check if your phone allows Zulip to send notifications and in-app if you
-   private messages (`Settings` -> `Notifications` -> `Notifications when offline/online`)
+   enabled notifications for private messages (`Settings` -> `Notifications` -> `Notifications when offline/online`)

 ![Zulip Settings 5](/docs/zulip-5.jpg)